 Warehouse Slotting Optimization

-Warehouse slotting optimization, however, is widely recognized as a “thankless job.”
-That’s because warehouse slotting requires inventory data.
-Lots of data—at least a full year’s worth, including any seasonality and projected inventory growth.
+Warehouse slotting requires a lot of inventory data.
+To start, it's important to have at least a full year’s worth, including any seasonality and projected inventory growth.
 For companies with a warehouse management system (WMS), inventory slotting software or functionality is often included or can be added-on as an additional module.
-For companies without a WMS, a standalone warehouse slotting software application can be purchased, or, in certain cases, a spreadsheet program like Excel may be all that’s needed.
+For companies without a WMS, a standalone warehouse slotting software application can be purchased, or, in certain cases, an Excel spreadsheet may be all that’s needed.
 Alternatively, a third-party consultant can be engaged to perform the slotting analysis and make slotting optimization recommendations.

 Collected inventory data of a slotting analysis should encompass: